 - Keep a 1:1 ratio between actions and conversion goals

 As with any other CRO advice you read, never take this article at face value.
 Remember to always look at the underlying assumption and methodology.
 If someone says orange converts best, don’t change everything to orange; rather, run your own color tests and see if this is true for your site.

-Click the green button for your FREE consultation to see how we can help you with your conversion rate optimization.
+Click below for your FREE consultation to see how we can help you with your conversion rate optimization.
 (Have some non-CRO questions?
 That’s cool, too!
 Let’s chat.)